This post has been updated as of May 2019

 “EVERY email you send should be considered an opportunity to increase engagement with your users.
 Tell them that they can respond with questions, comments, whatever.”

-As I’ll describe in a moment, it’s also an opportunity to remain in Google and Yahoo’s email delivery good books.
-Read on.
+It’s also an opportunity to remain in Google and Yahoo’s email delivery good books.

 A relationship between replies and delivery rates?